Kalinga (region): Annexation by Nanda Empire (c. 345 – 322 BCE)

-Kalinga was believed to be briefly annexed by Nanda ruler Mahapadma Nanda between 345 to 340 BCE.
+Kalinga was believed to be briefly annexed by Nanda ruler Mahapadma Nanda between 345 and 340 BCE.

 The Nanda empire appears to have stretched from present-day Punjab in the west to Odisha (Kalinga) in the east.
 Nandas control of Kalinga region is corroborated by the Hathigumpha inscription of the later king Kharavela (c.
 2nd or 1st century BCE).

 When Chandragupta Maurya rebelled against the Nandas, Kalingas broke away from the empire of Magadha in 322 BCE.

 Hathigumpha Inscription of Kalinga

 The Hathigumpha inscription suggests that a king named Nandaraja had excavated an aqueduct there in the past.
 Assuming that Nandaraja refers to a king of the Nanda dynasty, it appears that the Kalinga region was annexed by the Nandas at some point.
 It appears to have become independent again after the fall of the Nandas.
 It is described as "Calingae" in Megasthenes' Indica (3rd century BCE):